Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + TimerID tracking variables are declared globally for easier clearing of them throughout the interface
 + semantic constants are declared to help ease the understanding of the code
 + useful functions used by client.js or server.js are placed within projectFunctions
-+ automatic focus is set to both username textfield when loaded, as well as the room lobbyname textfield once that has been loaded
++ automatic focus is set to both username textfield when loaded, as well as the room lobbyname textfield once that has been loaded (Quality of life)
 + if a user left the room - the other user connected to the same room is informed in the chat
 + when readycheck is successfully completed and game stats - startingplayer is randomized and the available boardpieces are visually added to the interface
 + when game have started a realtime countdown clock is shown for the user whos turn it is